acorn2984/DSC_Crystallisation_Peaks/README.md

-# DSC Isothermal Crystallization Analysis
+# DSC Isothermal Crystallisation Analysis

-A MATLAB tool for analyzing Differential Scanning Calorimetry (DSC) data during isothermal crystallization experiments.
+A MATLAB tool for analyzing Differential Scanning Calorimetry (DSC) data during isothermal crystallisation experiments.

 ## Overview

-This tool processes DSC data from isothermal crystallization experiments where samples are:
+This tool processes DSC data from isothermal crystallisation experiments where samples are:
 1. Heated from 25°C to 300°C at 10°C/min
 2. Held at 300°C for 3 minutes
 3. Cooled from 300°C to target temperature at 50°C/min